To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 Camouflage Activity

 The Enormous Crocodile camouflages himself throughout the story so the children don’t spot him.
 Can you experiment with camouflage?
-Try leaving different coloured wool threads in the garden, which are the hardest to find?
+Try leaving different coloured wool threads in the garden to find out which are the hardest to find.

-The Enormous Crocodile pretends to be a see saw in part of the story, can you build a see saw from recycled materials?
+The Enormous Crocodile pretends to be a see-saw in part of the story.
+A simple idea for this is to ask children to design and build a sea saw with recycled materials.

 Danny the Champion of the World Activities

-Can you design a pheasant catching device?
-Would you entice the pheasants into a box using a certain smell or food or would you make a friendly trap?
+Ask children to design a pheasant catching device?
+They can think about how to entice the pheasants into a box, perhaps by using a certain smell or food.

 James and the Giant Peach Activities

-Can you make a peach fly using helium filled balloons, or can you make a parachute for a peach?
+Make a peach fly using helium filled balloons, or can you design and test a parachute for a peach?

 Make a Wormery